Toxic arsenic (As) adsorbs to the iron (Fe) mineral magnetite and evolves into a less-mobile, incorporated form.

-This research is part of the Subsurface Science Scientific Focus Area at Argonne National Laboratory, which is supported by the DOE Subsurface Biogeochemical Research Program, Office of Biological and Environmental Research, Office of Science.
-Use of the Electron Microscopy Center at Argonne and the Advanced Photon Source is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences.
-MRCAT/EnviroCAT operations are supported by DOE and the MRCAT/EnviroCAT member institutions.
-All work at Argonne was under Contract DE-AC02-06CH11357.
+This research is part of the Subsurface Science Scientific Focus Area at Argonne National Laboratory (ANL), which is supported by the Subsurface Biogeochemical Research Program of the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science.
+Use of the Electron Microscopy Center and the Advanced Photon Source (APS) at ANL is supported by the Office of Basic Energy Sciences within the DOE Office of Science.
+MRCAT/EnviroCAT operations at APS are supported by DOE and the MRCAT/EnviroCAT member institutions.
+All work at ANL was under Contract DE-AC02-06CH11357.

 ANL Subsurface biogeochemical research